Baekje language: Other histories

 None of these have Koreanic etymologies, but Vovin suggests that the first might be cognate with Old Japanese ko_{2}me_{2} 'enclose', and the second with Old Japanese ya 'house' + maro_{2} 'circle'.
 He views this as limited evidence for Kōno's two-language hypothesis, and suggests that the language of the commoners may have been the same Peninsular Japonic language reflected by placename glosses in the Samguk sagi from the northern part of Baekje captured by Goguryeo in the 5th century.

 The Baekje placenames in chapter 37 of the Samguk sagi are not glossed, but several of them include the form 夫里 pju-li^{X}, which has been compared with later Korean pul 'plain'.

 Wooden tablets

 Wooden tablets dated to the late Baekje era have been discovered by archaeologists, and some of them involve the rearrangement of Classical Chinese words according to native syntax.
 From this data, the word order of Baekje appears to have been similar to that of Old Korean.
 Unlike in Silla texts, however, no uncontroversial evidence of non-Chinese grammatical morphemes has been found.
 Compared to Silla tablets, Baekje tablets are far more likely to employ conventional Classical Chinese syntax and vocabulary without any native influence.

 The tablets also give the names of 12 locations and 77 individuals.
 A total of 147 phonographic characters have been identified from these proper nouns, but this is insufficient to allow a reconstruction of the phonology.

-A tablet found in the Baekje-built temple of Mireuksa, originally thought to be a list of personal names, appears to record native numerals, possibly a series of dates.
+Lee Seungjae suggests that a tablet found in the Baekje-built temple of Mireuksa, originally thought to be a list of personal names, appears to record native numerals, possibly a series of dates, using phonograms (both phonetically and semantically adapted).
 Although the tablet is dated to the early Later Silla period, postdating the 660 fall of Baekje, its orthography differs from conventional Old Korean orthography.
-In the extant Silla texts, a native numeral is written by a logogram-phonogram sequence, but in this tablet, they are written entirely with phonograms (both phonetically and semantically adapted).
-Lee Seungjae thus suggests that the tablet is written in Baekje numerals.
+In the extant Silla texts, a native numeral is written by a logogram-phonogram sequence.
 The numerals appear Koreanic, with a suffix *-(ə)p that may be cognate to the Early Middle Korean ordinal suffix *-m.